 Other main Christmas light displays: Avenue Montaigne, Rue de Rivoli, Bercy Village, Abbesses District (Montmartre), Viaduc des Arts, Rue Saint-Honoré…

-Many shops in Paris show a creative Christmas window display, such as these two examples shot in Saint-Germain-des-Prés in December 2012:
+Many shops in Paris show a creative Christmas window display.

 Find out more about the Christmas light display in Paris.

 Ice-Skating Rinks in Paris

-During the Holiday Season, a number of open-air ice-skating rinks are found at several locations in Paris.
+During the Holiday Season, several open-air ice-skating rinks are found at several locations in Paris.

 Admission is free but does not include skate rental (approximately 5 euros).

-- Trocadéro: in the Trocadéro Garden, a winter wonderland includes an ice-skating rink with amazing view over the Eiffel Tower.
+- Trocadéro: the Trocadéro Garden, a winter wonderland, includes an ice-skating rink with an amazing view over the Eiffel Tower.
 Open from 15 December 2016 to 3 January 2017 [the 2015 edition was cancelled due to delayed works on the site]

 - Eiffel Tower: on the first platform of the tower at 57 m above ground!
 Free to all visitors of the Eiffel Tower.
 Open from 15 December 2016 to 19 February 2017

 Notre Dame, the Madeleine Church and Sacré-Cœur Basilica in Montmartre hold traditional Midnight Masses, which are prestigious celebrations featuring choirs and exceptional concerts.

-On Christmas Eve and on Christmas Day, the churches’ bells across Paris are ringing for several minutes to recall the true meaning of Christmas: the birth of Jesus-Christ.
-The famous Emmanuel bell in Notre-Dame exceptionally tolls on Christmas as it does on Easter and on important historical dates in France.
+On Christmas Eve and Christmas Day, the churches’ bells across Paris ring for several minutes to recall the true meaning of Christmas: the birth of Jesus Christ.
+The famous Emmanuel bell in Notre Dame exceptionally tolls on Christmas as it does on Easter and important historical dates in France.